kornelija-luk/sft-evaluation-blinking-lights/README.md

 # sft-evaluation-blinking-lights

 ## Instructions:
-.Navigate to /automation folder with cd command
+1. Navigate to /automation folder with cd command
-.Use command "npx playwright test" in terminal to execute all tests.
+2. Use command "npx playwright test" in terminal to execute all tests.
-.Press on the "Testing" button on the left and navigate to a specific test or a test group that you want to execute if you do not want to execute everything
+3. Press on the "Testing" button on the left and navigate to a specific test or a test group that you want to execute if you do not want to execute everything

 ## Value of tests:
 1. Login test: important to make sure that users can login to the system with correct data